 While an admissions team or sales team can give an indication of likely detox methods, this is of course finalised and decided upon by the supervising medical professionals present.

 Getting reassurance that the provider is not only ready to detox you based on your needs, but has done so many times for others in the past, is important.

 - How long should detox take, for me?

 - Is dealing with someone with my intake level and addiction history, a normal everyday client for your clinic?

 - Are there suitable staff in the clinic who are equipped to handle detox complications?

-In treatment, you should receive some form of agenda for each day of the week.
+Private clinics are normally group oriented.
+Consistency can be maintained by everyone sharing in the same day structure, usually in the form of an agenda.
 This schedule will be your guide for day to day life in the clinic, as you move through the stages of treatment in your care plan.

 - Can you send me an example of what the daily schedule is like, in the clinic?